A Photo Teacher |

 A State of Mind

-© William Eggleston, from the series Los Alamos (left) and Henry Wessel, the series Las Vegas (right)
+© William Eggleston, from the series Los Alamos (left) and Henry Wessel, from the series Las Vegas (right)

 Only those who love color are admitted to its beauty and immanent presence.
 It affords utility to all, but unveils its deeper mysteries only to its devotees.